 Traffic jams are frustrating because, although many are caused by accidents or road construction that we can see, just as many are caused seemingly by nothing.
 What’s behind those mysterious traffic jams?

 More People, Less Roadways

-Accidents do happen, and with more people on the roads today than in recent years, they’re more likely to occur.
+Accidents do happen, and with more people on the roads today than in recent years, both driving and walking, they’re more likely to occur.

 But, it isn’t only that there are more drivers out there; there simply aren’t enough roads to keep up with demand.
 In fact, between 1980 and 1999, the number of miles of highway increased by 1.5 percent whereas the number of miles traveled by drivers increased by 76 percent.
 This imbalance between supply and demand has very real consequences, leading to more traffic jams, and worst of all, more car accidents.

 You might think that this is just a big city problem—places where a large population is concentrated in a small space.
 But, the Federal Highway Administration reports that delays are becoming increasingly common in small cities and some rural areas as well.

 About half of all traffic slowdowns are caused by temporary traffic flow disruptions.
 These are the unwelcome surprises that take over part of the roadway, such as an accident blocking a lane, a construction zone causing a bottleneck, or inclement weather conditions that affect all drivers.
 These are the slowdowns that you typically can’t anticipate.

 The other half of slowdowns are caused by recurring congestion.
 Many drivers experience these delays multiple times a week.
 They are more predictable as they occur whenever too many vehicles enter the roadway, such as during a specific time of day (e.g., rush hour).